 I deliver the game as a learning event, not as a fun activity.
 Thus, for me, “The play of the game is an excuse to do a debriefing on choices, behaviors and the issues of engagement and collaboration.”
 Thus, I will demand that I have the full time allotted to the play and that we start on time

-And I try not to lecture nearly as much as I try to allow tabletops to discuss specific issues and opportunities.
+And I try never to lecture nearly as much as I try to allow tabletops to discuss specific issues and opportunities.
 I facilitate the game much more than I “teach” from it – their thoughts are more congruent to their issues than any idea that the game Expedition Leader might have.

 If possible, I try to coach the most senior manager to engage people in a discussion.
 This is sometimes dangerous since their preferred style is to talk at the people, not engage them.
 I have had to cut off such attempts at “training” more than a few times, generally with something such as, “Why don’t you spend 5 minutes and discuss that key learning point at your tabletop?”
 (And then take back the control of the debriefing…)